leetcode-python-java/leetcode-python-java/problems/0416-partition-equal-subset-sum.md

 ## Thoughts
 * When we first see this problem, we might want to loop through all subsets of the array.
 If there is a subset whose sum is equal to `half of the sum`, then return `true`.
 This can be achieved with a `backtracking algorithm`, but after seeing the constraint `nums.length <= 200`, we can estimate that the program will time out.
-* This is actually a `01 knapsack problem`. `01 knapsack problem` belongs to `dynamic programming`. `Dynamic programming` means that the answer to the current problem can be derived from the previous similar problem.
+* This is actually a `01 Knapsack Problem` which belongs to `Dynamic Programming`. `Dynamic programming` means that the answer to the current problem can be derived from the previous similar problem.
 Therefore, the `dp` array is used to record all the answers.

-* The core logic of the `01 knapsack problem` uses a two-dimensional `dp` array or a one-dimensional `dp` **rolling array**, first **traverses the items**, then **traverses the knapsack in reverse**, then **reference the previous value corresponding to the size of current 'item'**.
+* The core logic of the `01 Knapsack Problem` uses a two-dimensional `dp` array or a one-dimensional `dp` **rolling array**, first **traverses the items**, then **traverses the knapsack in reverse**, then **reference the previous value corresponding to the size of current 'item'**.
 * There are many things to remember when using a two-dimensional `dp` array, and it is difficult to write it right at once during an interview, so I won't describe it here.

 ### Common steps in '01 Knapsack Problem'
-These five steps are a pattern for solving `dynamic programming` problems.
+These five steps are a pattern for solving `Dynamic Programming` problems.

 1. Determine the **meaning** of the `dp[j]`
     * We can use a one-dimensional `dp` **rolling array**.
 Rolling an array means that the values of the array are overwritten each time through the loop.